26th Annual Tseriadun Native Salmon Bake and Honor Ceremony

 The Native Salmon Bake and Honor Ceremony is an annual event that honors the native people of our area.
-It is a time for everyone to come together (native and non-native) to honor indigenous native people especially “the people who lived here, the spirits of the old ones, and all those who walked the trail of tears in Curry County to Siletz” and to share stories, music, food and memories so our history won’t be forgotten.
+It is a time for everyone to come together (native and non-native) to honor indigenous native people especially “the people who lived here, the spirits of the old ones, and all those who traveled the trail of tears from Southwest Oregon to Siletz” and to share stories, music, food and memories so our history won’t be forgotten.

 Modoc Earl shares a story with the group before everyone enjoys the salmon that has been prepared in a Yurok way of cooking, on Redwood stakes, taught by Yurok Elder Grant Pilgrim.
 Earl is Modoc, Shasta, and one of the bands of Pit River.